fredrikaverpil/hatch-playground/README.md

 python -m build
 ```

-The git tag can be bumped accordingly by CI on merge to the main branch, using conventional commits.
+🍑 for continuous deployments, have CI create the tag based incremental numbering or conventional commits.

 ### Publish

-Use any tool of your liking.
-I'm using [Twine](https://github.com/pypa/twine/) (part of the developer dependencies).
-This is likely something you want to be part of your CI, triggered on a new git tag/release.
+I'm using [gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish) in CI, which triggers on pushed tag.

 ## Maintaining the dependencies